root-project/web/manual/python/index.md

 - `IgnoreCommandLineOptions` (default `True`): if a PyROOT script is executed with some command line arguments, they will be ignored by default by ROOT, so the user is free to process them as they wish.
 However, by setting `PyConfig.IgnoreCommandLineOptions` to `False`, those arguments will be forwarded to ROOT for parsing, e.g. to enable the batch mode from the command line.
 A complete list of the arguments accepted by ROOT can be found [here]({{ '/manual/first_steps_with_root/#starting-root-with-command-line-options' | relative_url }}).

 - `ShutDown` (default `True`): when PyROOT is terminating, during its cleanup phase, the ROOT C++ interpreter is shut down.
-If PyROOT is executed as part of a longer-running application that needs the C++ interpreter, `PyConfig.Shutdown` can be set to `False` to prevent that shutdown.
+If PyROOT is executed as part of a longer-running application that needs the C++ interpreter, `PyConfig.ShutDown` can be set to `False` to prevent that shutdown.

-- `StartGUIThread` (default `True`): when not executing in [interactive mode](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode), PyROOT starts a thread that periodically polls for ROOT events (e.g. GUI events) to process them.
+- `StartGUIThread` (default `True`): except when executed from [IPython](https://ipython.org/), a [Jupyter](https://jupyter.org/) notebook or in [interactive mode](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode), PyROOT starts a thread that periodically polls for ROOT events (e.g. GUI events) to process them.
 If a given PyROOT application does not need this event processing, it can prevent the creation of the thread by setting `PyConfig.StartGUIThread` to `False`.

 ### Enabling batch mode